MaikelChan/DamageBoy/README.md

 - Most graphics features are supported: background, window, sprites, scrolling and mid-scanline effects.
 - Audio mostly implemented, but there could be small audio errors here and there.
 - It supports saving and loading.
 Saves are stored in the `Saves` subfolder in the emulator path.
-- It has a basic save state implementation.
+- It also has save state functionality.
+They are stored in the `SaveStates`subfolder.
-- It's still not too accurate, so there are some timer / interrupt issues.
-Though I've been able to play several games like `Super Mario Land 2` and `Link's Awakening` for a while without issues.
+- Most games I've tried work perfect or almost perfect.
+But there are still games that don't work or have severe issues.

 ## Requirements